 Dear Eat Bulaga

-Dear Eat Bulaga is a public service segment based on the show's original segment, Send in Your Dreams and draws inspiration from the British television series This is Your Life that aims to help individuals in achieving their aspirations by addressing their wishes.
+Dear Eat Bulaga is a public service segment based on the show's original segment, Send in Your Dreams, and draws inspiration from the British television series This is Your Life, which aims to help individuals in achieving their aspirations by addressing their wishes.

-During weekdays, it had a spin-off called Eat Bulaga Olympics: Barangay Edition, which featured ordinary contestants within the red and yellow teams who would compete in order to win ₱10,000.
-The winning team would win the said amount, while the losing team would get to take ₱5,000 as a consolation prize.
+On weekdays, it had a spin-off called Eat Bulaga Olympics: Barangay Edition, which featured ordinary contestants within the red and yellow teams who would compete in order to win ₱10,000.
+The winning team would win that amount, while the losing team would get to take ₱5,000 as a consolation prize.
 The spin-off segment concluded on September 10, 2024, and was replaced by "Bawal!
 Judgmental Ka Ba?".

 Bawal!
 Judgmental Ka Ba?